sparkymat/kiwix-mcp/README.md

-# zim-mcp
+# kiwix-mcp
-An MCP server for interacting with a ZIM archive
+An MCP server for interacting with a kiwix instance